pydemia/docker/kubernetes/apps/kfserving/private-storage/README.md

 kind: Secret
 metadata:
   name: s3-private-key
-  namespace: inference-test
   annotations:
+       annotations:
-     serving.kubeflow.org/s3-endpoint: 946648250772.s3-control.us-east-2.amazonaws.com # replace with your s3 endpoint
+     serving.kubeflow.org/s3-endpoint: s3.us-east-1.amazonaws.com # replace with your s3 endpoint
+     serving.kubeflow.org/s3-region: us-east-1
-     serving.kubeflow.org/s3-usehttps: "0" # by default 1, for testing with minio you need to set to 0
+     serving.kubeflow.org/s3-usehttps: "1" # by default 1, for testing with minio you need to set to 0
+     serving.kubeflow.org/s3-verifyssl: "1" # by default 1, for testing with minio you need to set to 0
 type: Opaque
 data:
   awsAccessKeyID: xxxxxxxxxx